Energy Industry

 Belarus’ commercial peat reserves total an estimated 302.1 million tonnes.
 The country has a well-developed industrial infrastructure of peat industry companies of the Energy Ministry and fuel suppliers in the Belarusian regions and the city of Minsk.

-The share of peat in the country's fuel and energy consumption mix is around 2%, which allows substituting up to 550 million cubic meters of imported natural gas annually.
+The share of peat in the country's fuel and energy consumption mix is around 3%, which allows substituting about 450 million cubic meters of imported natural gas annually.